TodBob/reactHooks-speedTypingGame/README.md

 Css is here just for basic styling, to hold some form.

-To run this game, just create new app with react-create-app copy paste code from App.js/css.
+To run this game, just create new app with ,,npx create-react-app my-appp,, copy paste code from App.js/css.